 Attaining HIPAA Compliance and Medical Records Security By Using Secure Texting

-If healthcare organizations utilize secure texting to keep patients’ EHRs updated, providing a copy of the patient’s acquired treatment on discharge is simple.
-This simple use can considerably minimize patient waiting times while collating paper records.
-In addition, the documenting of Clinical Quality Measures will likewise be much faster when the data is kept on one safe database.
+If healthcare organizations utilize secure texting to keep patients’ EHRs updated, providing a copy of the patient’s treatment on discharge is simple.
+The easy to use system can considerably minimize patient waiting times when orders are confirmed.
+In addition, the documenting of Clinical Quality Measures will likewise be much faster when the data is kept in one safe and secure database.

-Prescriptions may be checked and sent securely by using secure text messaging, getting rid of patient wait time as orders are confirmed.
-Access to patient´s medical files is supervised as per the HIPAA technical security , so there is no risk of compromising medical records during these secure texting procedures.
+Prescriptions may be checked and sent securely by using secure text messaging, slashing patient wait time as orders are confirmed.
+Access to patient´s medical files is supervised as per the HIPAA technical security requirements, so there is no risk of compromising medical records during these secure texting procedures.

 Additional Advantages of Secure Texting for Healthcare Companies

-Conversations concerning a patient´s healthcare may be straightaway added to their EHR to do away with the manual encoding of treatments and prescribed medicines.
+Conversations concerning a patient´s healthcare may be immediately added to their EHR, doing away with the manual encoding of treatments and prescribed medicines.

-Delivering notices and reading receipts lessen the amount of time wasted by medical specialists when playing phone tag and allow more productive use of their resources.
+Delivering notices and reading receipts lessens the amount of time wasted by medical specialists on phone tag and allows more productive use of their time.

-Doctors can work together securely to decide patient diagnoses, coordinate the administration of proper treatments and speed up patients´ healing.
+Doctors can work together securely to decide on patient diagnoses, coordinate the administration of proper treatments, which can and speed up patients’ recovery.

 Emergency services staff, on-call doctors, and home healthcare experts can safely receive patient information “on the go” using secure texting.

-Administrators could handle accessibility configurations whenever a secure texting solution is built with a company directory to help with HIPAA-required risk analysis.
+Administrators can manage accessibility configurations whenever a secure texting solution is built with a company directory to help with a HIPAA-required risk analysis.

-Administrative controls may likewise lessen the risk of patient information being compromised when a message is delivered to the incorrect person or when an authorized user has lost his/her personal mobile gadget.
+Administrative controls can lessen the risk of patient information being compromised should a message is delivered to an incorrect person or when an authorized user has lost his/her personal mobile.

 Medical Records HIPAA Guidelines

 The HIPAA guidelines for medical records are only applicable to medical records that are generated, stored or sent digitally.
-All medical records are governed by the HIPAA Privacy Rule and similar considerations ought to be given to keeping the reliability of paper medical records and avoiding the unauthorized PHI disclosure.
+All medical records are governed by the HIPAA Privacy Rule and similar considerations ought to be given to preserving the integrity of paper medical records and preventing unauthorized physical PHI disclosures.

 Though the HIPAA guidelines for paper medical records are not as extensive as those for digitally-maintained medical records, a lot of the requirements still apply.
-Covered Entities and Business Associates ought to have a procedure for logging information and monitoring their location when in transit.
-They ought to be kept in areas with controlled access and must be used only in places with safety measures in place to limit accidental PHI disclosure.
+Covered Entities and Business Associates ought to have a procedure for logging information and monitoring the location of data in transit.
+Physical PHI ought to be kept in areas with controlled access and must be used only in places with safety measures in place to limit accidental PHI disclosure.